Hindutva Mob vandalises missionary school in Telangana, forces principal to say ‘Jai Shri Ram’

 He added: “It was a Tuesday and there was a temple nearby and all this escalated and led to vandalism.”
 Tuesday is a popular day in Hinduism for praying to the deity Hanuman.

 Videos of the incident that were shared on social media showed a mob in saffron clothes vandalising the school amid cries of “Jai Sri Ram”.
-The mob assaulted school principal Father Jaimon Joseph, smeared vermillion on his face and forced him to chant “Jai Shri Ram” as well.
+The mob assaulted school principal, smeared vermillion on his face and forced him to chant “Jai Shri Ram” as well.

-“It was a miscommunication and false news was spread on social media leading to over 500 people reaching the school on Tuesday morning,” Joseph said to The Indian Express.
+“It was a miscommunication and false news was spread on social media leading to over 500 people reaching the school on Tuesday morning,” Father Jaimon Joseph, a member of the Missionary Congregation of the Blessed Sacrament that runs the school told The Indian Express.
 He said that the vandalism continued for nearly four hours and alleged that the attack was pre-planned.

 “Had their [students’] parents even telephoned us, we would have granted the permission,” Joseph said.
 “On Tuesday morning, one of the students still came in saffron clothes and we did not stop the student.
 By then, a huge mob came to school and attacked us.”